ArtifactDB/uzuki2/README.md

 The atomic vector's group may also contain `**/names`, a 1-dimensional string dataset of length equal to `data`.

-### Null
+### Nothing

-A null value is represented as a HDF5 group with the following attributes:
+A "nothing" (a.k.a., "null", "none") value is represented as a HDF5 group with the following attributes:

-- `uzuki_object`, a scalar string dataset containing the value `"null"`.
+- `uzuki_object`, a scalar string dataset containing the value `"nothing"`.

 ### External object